 Teen agrees to the following driving rules and regulations and also agrees that the parent (name of parent), hereinafter referred to as parent, may prohibit the teen from driving by either confiscating keys to the car or causing the teen’s license to be revoked if these rules are violated.

 Rules and Conditions

 Medication: Teen agrees not to drive without having taken medication for ADHD if such medication is indicated by a physician.
 Additional medication may be required for night driving.
-Use of medications that may cause drowsiness will be monitored closely.
+Use of ADHD medications that may cause drowsiness will be monitored closely.
 Teen will keep medication on hand and will carry in the glove box a doctor’s note regarding the presence of prescribed medication.

 Destinations: Teen agrees to drive only between (fill in destinations such as home, school, practice, lessons) unless express permission to drive elsewhere is given by the parent.
 Teen will keep parent informed of whereabouts.

 School: Teen agrees to maintain a grade point average of __ .